 The formal symmetrical structure of this photograph is repeated in Mapplethorpe’s Irises.
 The formal and symmetrical structure is giving the photograph somewhat of a monumental presence and a lower camera position gives greater emphasis and dignity to the flowers.

-Another similar pair are the Kertesz’s Melancholic Tulip and Sudek’s Still Life.
+Another similar pair is Kertesz’s Melancholic Tulip and Sudek’s Still Life.
 Both feature a drooping flower from a container.
-But where Kertesz presents the tulip with elegance, Sudek seems to prefer a more down to earth, ordinary look in his photograph.
-They are similar in their tonal structure as well with rich blacks and well-defined highlights.
+But where Kertesz presents the tulip with elegance, Sudek seems to prefer a more down-to-earth, ordinary look in his photograph.
+They are similar in their tonal structure as well, with rich blacks and well-defined highlights.
 Their containers may look different but they both contain the essential element in the photograph.
 (More on the Melancholic Tulip in a dedicated post.)

 Josef Sudek mainly photographed in his hometown Prague and was known as the Poet of Prague.
 His photograph of Saint Vitus is one of many he took of the cathedral and is certainly a very strong architectural photograph in his lyric style.
 I also wanted to include this photograph because of the strongly visible shafts of light which owe their strong presence to the ongoing construction and accompanying dust in the environment.
 His control of the highlight and shadow detail is quite remarkable.

 Eisenstaedt shows the joy and exuberance of the children looking at the puppeteer at the puppet theater, this is the “puppet’s view” if you think about it.
 The photographer and the puppeteer almost become one as nobody seems to pay any attention to the photographer although he was directly looking at them.
 This is one of several he took at the same place, the small thumbnail on the right will show you a color version with some of the same characters with no change in the intensity of their attention.
 Looks can tell a lot about what is being looked at, the kids at the puppet theater exemplify that very well.